DAIRY

 The fat from almonds is 15% polyunsaturated unstable fat that can oxidize and produce free radicals causing damage to cells and enzymes.
 Milk contains predominantly saturated and monounsaturated fats (which are stable fats) with a small amount (3%) of polyunsaturated fat.
 The stable fats in milk are much better for you, and your body lets you know that because your hunger and food cravings are satisfied.

-The additives (lecithin and carrageenan), and natural flavorings (we are not told what they are) can all be detrimental to your health.
-Cow's milk contains beneficial minerals and vitamins like calcium, magnesium, potassium, selenium, vitamins A,B,D and K plus iodine and sodium in forms that are easy to digest and assimilate.
+The additives (lecithin and carrageenan) and natural flavorings (we are not told what those natural flavors are) can all be detrimental to your health.
+Cows milk contains beneficial minerals and vitamins like calcium, magnesium, potassium, selenium, vitamins A, B, D and K, plus iodine and sodium in forms that are easy to digest and assimilate.
 Cows milk does not need extra additives to trick your taste buds.

-2. WHY ARE SO MANY PEOPLE NOT DRINKING REAL MILK TODAY?
+WHY ARE SO MANY PEOPLE NOT DRINKING REAL MILK TODAY?

-1. that they are allergic or lactose intolerant
+That they are allergic or lactose intolerant.

-2. that milk will produce excess mucus
+That milk will produce excess mucus.

-3. that milk will raise cholesterol levels
+That milk will raise cholesterol levels.

+Lactose intolerance may be solved by starting with lactose-free milk and gradually introducing small amounts of 1% organic milk.
 Your body will slowly adapt by starting to make the lactase digestive enzymes that you may not have and that are required to digest milk.

 Mucus forming can happen when milk starts healing the digestive system.
 This healing can change the peristaltic rhythm which in turn can alter the bacteria that can create mucus.
 This can happen as your body adjusts.
 Your body adapts within a period of several days to a couple of weeks most of the time.